romantao/openlpc-USB_Bootloader/README.md

 examples being used and redistributed, so we use it here in good faith ([source](http://knowledgebase.nxp.com/showthread.php?t=2514&langid=2)).

-A few remaining pieces were developed by Code Red, and are available under a more restrictive license (`blockdev_flash.c`):
+A few remaining lines of code within other files pieces were developed by Code Red, and are possibly available under a more restrictive license:

     The software is owned by Code Red Technologies and/or its suppliers, and is protected under applicable copyright laws.
 All rights are reserved.
 Any